 My grandma used to do it with whichever cheese she had in the fridge, but Gorgonzola was never missing of course.

 Since the cheeses and the proportion always changed, the sauce always had a slightly different taste, but was always super creamy an delicious with a hint of Gorgonzola, and this was enough for me.

 I remember me and my father going to a local restaurant for his birthday.
-Every year the same restaurant (until it went out of business) and every year we ordered the same meal: He would order spaghetti Carbonara and I would order 4 cheese gnocchi.
+Every year the same restaurant and every year we ordered the same meal: He would order spaghetti Carbonara and I would order 4 cheese gnocchi.

-I must say that the 4 cheese sauce coats gnocchi much better than pasta.
+I must say that the creamy sauce coats gnocchi much better than pasta.
 Their soft texture go perfectly with the sauce.

 So I can recommend you to try this sauce as well with homemade potato gnocchi (you can use the potato gnocchi base recipe from my Potato Gnocchi or Potato Gnocchi stuffed with Gorgonzola).

 As I mentioned above, you can try the 4 cheese sauce with various cheeses combinations, but the Gorgonzola must always be there!